 Bottom Line Up Front: Feel free to read my entire deep dive, but here’s my top line up front.
 While the Dash Diet is good in a pinch, it’s not the most sustainable over time.
 As any nutritionist worth their salt will tell you, diet is about HABIT and you actually have to be happy with the diet to make it work for long-term weight loss.
 This is why I much prefer the sustainabilty of the Mayo Clinic Diet here for long term health benefits.

 DASH stands for Dietary Approaches to Stop Hypertension.
 This diet was created for those who were suffering from high blood pressure.
 It helps people to treat or even prevent hypertension.
 With the DASH diet, you may be able to reduce the risk of heart disease that you might have not been able to avoid before.

-This diet – considered one of the mroe popular diets – focuses on eating whole grains, vegetables, lean meats, and fruits.
+This diet – considered one of the most popular diets – focuses on eating whole grains, vegetables, lean meats, and fruits.

-So the DASH diet uses this knowledge to create an easy to follow a meal plan that is really good for you.
+So the DASH diet uses this knowledge to create an easy-to-follow meal plan that is really good for you.
 This diet emphasizes healthy foods like lean chicken, pork, fish, and lean beef.
 You eat whole grains, vegetables (implementing the best from plant-based diets), and fruits as well.
-You do not eat much red meat, and you avoid sugar, salt, and generally stick to a low-fat diet.
+You do not eat much red meat, and avoid sugar, and salt, and generally stick to a low-fat diet.